 What makes a good candle

-The Sydor family, which comes from Ukraine, runs the “Vienna Candle Manufactory” in the city.
+The Sydor family, originally from Ukraine, runs „Wiener Kerzenmanufaktur“ in the City.
 A conversation about high-quality wax and the ideal wick.

-It is a well-designed shop spread out under very old vaults.
-The walls are part of the extensive Franciscan monastery in the middle of the first district.
-It previously housed a flower shop and, many decades ago, a wine bar.
-Since last autumn, the “Vienna Candle Manufactory” has been offering candles in many colors, shapes, scents and styles for sale on around 80 square meters.
-A whole bunch of them are displayed above an old bathtub.
-Before that, the factory was located at the Vienna Fleischmarkt.
+It is a beautifully designed shop that stretches out beneath ancient vaulted ceilings.
+The walls form part of the sprawling Franciscan monastery in the heart of the First District.
+Previously, the premises housed a florist’s, and many decades ago, a wine bar.
+Since last autumn, „Wiener Kerzenmanufaktur“ has been offering candles in a wide range of colours, shapes, scents and styles across around 80 square metres.
+A whole host of them are displayed above an old bathtub.
+Before that, the workshop was based at Vienna’s Fleischmarkt.

 The candle manufacturer is Oksana and Andriy Sydor, who fled to Vienna with their three children (three, five and eleven years old) in March 2022, shortly after Russia attacked Ukraine.
 The couple's headquarters was founded in 2013 in Lviv, where a team of five people still makes candles by hand and runs a café.